 me: "No, it's definitely not.
 Go back to sleep."

-The neighbor’s pine tree was removed today.
+The neighbor's pine tree was removed today.
 It stood several inches away from our property line.
 But it felt like my tree.
-The… Read more The Pine Tree (But it’s Not About the Tree)
+The large crew of workers cheered when the tree came crashing down but I stood and cried.
+Oh I had plans, all internal mind you, to talk to our neighbors about my their tree.
+They told … Continue reading The Pine Tree (But it’s Not About the Tree)

 That was the three-year-old in response to stuffing being placed on her thanksgiving plate.
 The nerve!
-You don’t even want… Read more I don’t like onions!
+You don't even want to hear what she said about the celery.
+(She did however find Redi-whip to be quite to her liking.
+She ran around the house with it clutched in her hands and squealing.
+It took three … Continue reading I don’t like onions!
 I make them cry!

 Flashback to 1983.
 My parents are watching Dallas in the basement with their friends.
 I'm at the top of the stairs, trying not to squeak the steps, hunched in a nightgown with my knees pulled tight.
 Of course my mom sees me and yep, she is upset.
 Despite her frustration she lets me sit on the floor and join them in watching the number one show of 1983.